 - The length of the rollers is not relevant.
 Most vary in length from 4" to 8" with most in the 5-6" range.
 (The Barley Crusher uses 5" long rollers).
 Shorter rollers simply means that it takes a few extra few seconds to crush the grain as less grain is passed through at a time.
 Given that it takes only 2-3 minutes to mill an average size batch of grain for use in our setup, this extra time is irrelevant.
 Longer rollers also require more power to operate.

-- Lastly, while stainless steel rollers may last longer than the typical cold rolled steel rollers used in most mills, consider for a moment that the average mill is only used for 2-3 minutes once or twice a month.
+- Some higher end mills come with stainless steel rollers.
+While these rollers may last longer than the typical cold rolled steel rollers used in most mills, consider for a moment that the average mill is only used for 2-3 minutes once or twice a month.
 At this rate a standard two roller mill like the Barley Crusher will last you a lifetime, besides it has a lifetime guarantee.
 If you run a small micro brewery and brew larger quantities 2-3 times/day then by all means consider the upgrade to stainless steel.
 It may make a difference in the long run.
 A mill should never get wet so the stainless properties of stainless steel are not relevant here.

 Long story short: We use a simple adjustable dual roller mill with a hopper and base in our setup like the Barley Crusher and we recommend anyone building an Electric Brewery setup similar to ours do the same.

 The Barley Crusher comes with a crank handle which kids just love to use.
 If you have kids, involve them in the milling - it's free labour!
-Most of the time however we use our Dewalt DW235G 7.8 amp 1/2" variable speed reversible (VSR) drill to speed up the work.
+Most of the time however we recommend using a high powered 3/8" or 1/2" variable speed reversible (VSR) drill to speed up the work.
 While a 3/8" drill technically would work (we own two), we find that most are underpowered for use at the lower speeds required when milling.

 Milling should be done at low RPM (revolutions per minute) to avoid shredding the husks.
 Somewhere around 150-250 RPM (around 2-4 turns/second) is said to be a good compromise between the time taken and the amount of shredded husk material.
 At this speed it takes us approximately 2-3 minutes to mill the 15-20 pounds of grain required for a typical 10 gallon batch of beer.